tabarakMohammed/tickTackORM/README.md

   then in this class define variables and use @SqliteColumn annotation for create columns

-  @SqliteColumn has specifi parameters for define the attribute or Properties of columns in the table
+  @SqliteColumn has specific parameters for define the attribute or Properties of columns in the table
  ````
  NOTNULL,UNIQUE,FOREIGN_KEY,PRIMARY_KEY,PRIMARY_KEY_AUTOINCREMENT.